Every Viva therapist is certified and extensively experienced in various forms of talk therapy.

 “Behavior therapy has given me the tools to recognize and fight unhealthy thoughts and actions.
 I’ve been using it for years and would recommend it to anyone seeking to develop a more positive view of themselves or the world.” – G

-What are Cognitive-Behavioral Therapies?
+What are Behavioral Therapies?

-Cognitive-behavioral therapies (CBT) focus on identifying thought and behavior patterns that aren’t working and changing them to fit your needs.
+Behavioral therapies, namely Cognitive-Behavioral Therapy (CBT), focus on identifying thought and behavior patterns that aren’t working and changing them to fit your needs.

 There are several therapies that are based on the principles of CBT, including DBT and ACT.